 I first heard about this dive from a guy at work who claimed it was his favorite dive he'd ever done.
-When I decided to take a trip to the Big Island just before Christmas, I knew the Kona Manta Ray Night Dive had to be on my list.
+When I decided to take a trip to the Big Island just before Christmas, I knew the Kona Manta Ray Night Dive had to be on the itinerary.
 Not only would this be one of my first dives in over three years, but it would be my first night dive... and doing so surrounded by animals with 14 foot wingspans.
 Needless to say I was both excited and a little nervous.

 I booked the trip with Big Island Divers, which was a great choice.
 The dive masters and Captain had a great aloha personality, but with enough knowledge and experience to do their job well.
 We even saw a whale breach on the boat ride to the dive site.
 I think the whale knew what good vibes these guys were giving off, so he decided to give us a little show to help get them a bigger tip.
 It totally worked.